 2012 Books for 2013

-As we charge into 2013 I figure I’d follow-up on what I did last year and suggest six books in the music category (no, Ticket Masters is not on the list but an expanded edition did come out in paperback this past summer…) All of these were published over the past 12 months…
+As we charge into 2013 I figure I’d follow-up on what I did last year and suggest some books in the music category (no, Ticket Masters is not on the list but an expanded edition did come out in paperback this past summer…) All of these were published over the past 12 months…

 Neil Young Waging Heavy Peace A fascinating autobiography that often reads like a blog (and I mean that with fondness and respect).